Murder of Dylan Groves: Background

 Dylan remained with Tackett for ten days, before he was placed back into the custody of Daniel under the previously discussed pretenses.
 Jessica was assessed by a local drug treatment facility, where she received treatment for three weeks.
 Dylan regularly saw a pediatrician for less than one month.
 The Groves eventually began avoiding contact with Children's Services, who tried reaching out to them between February 4 and February 25, including visiting their older son at his school.
 Children's Services made successful contact with them again on the 25th.

 After February 25, the Groves avoided contact with Children's Services.
-Caseworker, Patricia Craft, made contact with the family at their home on March 28, which was the last documented sight of Dylan alive.
+Caseworker Patricia Craft, made contact with the family at their home on March 28, which was the last documented sighting of Dylan alive.
 After that visit, the Groves would not make in-person contact with Children's Services again.
-Children's Services attempted to make in-person contact several times throughout the following months to no avail.
+Children's Services attempted to make in-person contact several times throughout the following months, to no avail.
 Children's Services eventually placed their older son, Daniel Junior, into their custody, placing him with an aunt and uncle.

-Children services filed a missing person's report for Dylan on April 30, and continued to make unsuccessful attempts at contacting the family.
+Children's Services filed a missing person's report for Dylan on April 30, and continued to make unsuccessful attempts at contacting the family.
 Deputies from the Scioto County Sheriff's Office also attempted to make contact.
 On one occasion, on May 20, Captain John Murphy observed the Groves on a four-wheeler near their home and attempted to stop them, but they took off into the woods.
 A search warrant was secured for their home on June 10.
 Jessica Groves was promptly arrested and brought down to the Scioto County Sheriff's Office.
 Daniel was arrested after an hours-long standoff involving a robot.
 He was also transported to the sheriff's department.